 How to Test a PC Power Supply with a Multimeter?

 Checking the wattage manually with a multimeter is one of two ways to check the wattage on a computer.
-A successful test of the PSU with a multimeter will confirm that the PSU is working properly or needs to be replaced.
+A successful test of the PSU with a multimeter will confirm that the PSU is working properly or needs replacement.
 You should follow these steps to know How to Test a PC Power Supply with a Multimeter.

 - Read important safety tips when repairing your PC, as this process is fraught with dangers.
 Manual testing of power supplies involves working closely with high voltage electricity.